LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 <center style="font-weight: 900;">p  t  k  a  u  a  t  k  a  i</center>

 Now that we know how to decode a set of bits, your probably wondering how we go about encoding it.
-Both Shannon and Hoffman encoding algorithms relies on probability.
+Both Shannon and Huffman encoding algorithms relies on probability.
 In particular, the individual probability of symbols in a set.
 With the probability of each symbol, we can then build a binary tree that maps out our bits.
 But how we go about building that tree is what separates these two algorithms.